jsc329/ammonitorwiki/19-scripts.md

 Here, we can see that this script will use just one function, and that is AMMonitor’s `soundscape()` function.
 Arguments for this script are shown in the *argumentValue* column.
-Notice that argument ‘recordingID’ has been set to ‘today’ – this is not conventional; normally a recordingID would be provided.
+Notice that argument ‘recordingID’ has been set to ‘today’ – this is not conventional; normally a vector of recordingIDs would be provided.
 Instead, we will write code in the script that will retrieve all recordings that have been added to the **recordings** table today.
 Recall that we just added four records to this table.